diegoparrilla/sidecart-site/quickstart.md

 To get the ROM images for your SidecarT you can use your own images or you can have a look at this [collection](/roms) to download the available ROM images.

+The default folder for the ROM images is `/roms` in the root of the microSD card.
+You can change the folder editing the configuration parameters from the configuration application.

 As a side not, SidecarT support STEEM ROM images format out of the box.